Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series

-Joe Gibbs Racing's Xfinity Series operation began in 1997 with the No. 18 driven by Bobby Labonte.
+Joe Gibbs Racing's O'Reilly Auto Parts Series operation began in 1997 with the No. 18 driven by Bobby Labonte.
 Over time, they have expanded into one of the strongest teams in the series.
 The team has seen six owners championships, alongside 4 drivers, playing a large role in raising young talent.
-The 2008 season saw the no. 20 won the owner's championship.
+The 2008 season saw the No. 20 won the owner's championship.
 The 2009 season with Kyle Busch, 2016 with Daniel Suárez, 2021 with Daniel Hemric, and 2022 with Ty Gibbs, of which three of these also won the Owners' championship.
-In the 2025 season, the no. 19 won the owner's title.
+In the 2025 season, the No. 19 won the owner's title.
 They currently host seats for Taylor Gray, William Sawalich, Brandon Jones and many more.

 Cars

+Car No. 4 history

+In 2000, JGR purchased Diamond Ridge Motorsports from Gary Bechtel, and picked up the No. 4 team.
+They switched the car to Pontiacs and gained sponsor Porter-Cable after Lance left.
+Purvis finished 2nd three times at Milwaukee Mile, Gateway and IRP.
+He also finished third at Talladega.
+However, Purvis's new team could not qualify at Charlotte and Darlington.
+Unfortunately, Purvis was injured at Myrtle Beach and could not race at Watkins Glen.
+Curtis Markham replaced him for that race.
+Despite not making three races, Purvis finished a respectable 11th in points, with four top-fives and eleven top-tens.